 Relationships and Sex Education

-Parents Presentation April 2021 (in PDF format – large file 28Mb)
+- Parents Presentation April 2021 (PDF format and opens in a new tab – large file 28Mb)

 All teaching about love and sexual relationships is rooted in the Catholic Church’s teaching about what it is to be truly human in Christ, what it means to live well in relationship with others and be presented within a positive framework of Christian virtue.